-This article provides a practical explanation of the SMaC Recipe, explained by Jim Collins.
+This article provides a practical explanation of the SMaC Recipe.
 After reading, you’ll understand the basics of this powerful strategy tool.

 What Is the SMaC Recipe?